coralogix/zio-k8s/docs/overview/resources.md

 ### Accessing

 The `Optional` fields support all the usual combinators `Option` has and when needed they can be converted back with `.toOption`.
-In many cases we expect that the optional fields are specified in the appication logic that works with the _Kubernetes_ clients.
+In many cases we expect that the optional fields are specified in the application logic that works with the _Kubernetes_ clients.
 To support these there are _getter effects_ on each case class failing the ZIO effect in case the field is not present.

 ### Optics
 Support for [Quicklens](quicklens.md) and [Monocle](monocle.md) is also available.